-Land-based engineers use their technical and scientific knowledge to solve problems in the agricultural and horticultural sectors
+Land-based engineers use their technical and scientific knowledge to solve engineering problems in the agricultural and horticultural sectors

 Working as a land-based engineer, you'll use highly developed technical skills and a sound knowledge of science and technology to design, develop and install machinery used in the environmental and agricultural industries.
 You'll also work on any issues relating to the functionality and efficiency of vehicles and equipment.

 Businesses in land-based engineering commonly use machinery for agricultural, ground care, horticulture, forestry, construction and sports turf purposes.
 As well as solving engineering problems, engineers also advise farmers and businesses on agricultural concerns, such as sustainable land use and irrigation.

 The three main areas within land-based engineering are:

 As a land-based engineer, you'll need to:

 - design, test and develop agricultural, construction and other off-road vehicles, such as tractors, harvesters, loaders, dump trucks and off-road recreational vehicles